dr-jts/recipes/treats/bars.md

 ## Shortbread

-* 1 cup unsalted butter, room temperature (use European butter for richer cookies)
+* 1 cup salted or unsalted butter, room temperature (use European butter for richer cookies)
 * ⅔ cup granulated sugar (or try icing sugar?)
 * 1 ½ teaspoons vanilla
 * ½ teaspoon kosher salt (if not using salted butter)
 * 2 cups all purpose flour (270 grams)
 * 1 tablespoon sugar (for sprinkling)

+##Options##

+* chopped candied orange peel
+* ground dried lavender

 1. Cream butter by hand
 2. Add sugar and vanilla and mix